cvet/fonline/README.md

 * Common: rename char to int8 and use int8_t as alias
 * Common: rename short to int16 and use int16_t as alias
 * Common: rename int to int32 and use int32_t as alias
-* Common: replace depedency from assimp types (matrix/vector/quaternion/color)
+* Common: replace depedency from Assimp types (matrix/vector/quaternion/color)
-* Common: remove map/vector/set/pair bindings
 * Common: auto expand exception parameters to readable state
 * Common: recursion guard for EventDispatcher
 * Common: improve ptr<> system for leng term pointer observing
 * Common: add _hash c-string literal helper
 * Common: move WriteData/ReadData to DataWriter/DataReader
+* Common: fix TRect Width/Height
 * Common: move NetProperty to more proper place
 * Common: eliminate as much defines as possible
 * Common: convert all defines to constants and enums